MRtrix3/mrtrix3/docs/reference/commands/warpcorrect.rst

 Synopsis
 --------

-Replaces voxels in a deformation field that point to 0,0,0 with nan,nan,nan.
+Replaces voxels in a deformation field that point to 0,0,0 with nan,nan,nan

 Usage
 --------